We should not be defined by the smallest of our islands, but by the greatness of our oceans...

 Oceania is vast, Oceania is expanding, Oceania is hospitable and generous, Oceania is humanity rising from the depths of brine and regions of fire deeper still, We are the sea, we are the ocean.
 Oceania is Us ~ Epeli Hau'ofa

 The title "Voices of Pacific Island Nations (VOPIN)" is intended to foster unity and representation of the multiple sub-cultures of the Pacific Region or Oceania.
-Pacific Islander communities in Washington State are from different island nations of Oceania.
-The logomark consists of, Tattoo patterns, Hibiscus flower, and Pacific Nation flags.
+Pacific Islander communities across the United States and in Washington State are from different island nations of Oceania.
+The logo mark consists of, Tattoo patterns, Hibiscus flower, and Pacific Nation flags.

-The elaborate design patterns are used in tattooing, which symbolizes the identity, heritage, and cultural pride of Pacific Islanders.
+The elaborate tattoo patterns tell stories, identity, heritage, and culture of the multiple Pasefika tribes.
 The art of tattooing is thought to have originated from Polynesia, and the word tattoo is from the Samoan word, Tatau (which means Initiation), introduced in the English language by Captain James Cook after returning from his voyages in the South Pacific in the mid - 18th century.
 To be tattooed as a male or female is a rite of passage into the inner circle of chiefs.

 Our values define the way we mature, individually and collectively.
 Values shape our culture and reflect what's important to us.
 Pacific Islanders are most proud of their identity through their culture and arts.
 For centuries, Islanders have learned through their music and dance, among others.
-Even their history has been passed down through their culture, arts and crafts, and our learning style has been hands-on, learning by doing.
+Even their history has been passed down through their culture, arts, and crafts, and our learning style has been hands-on, learning by doing.
 Our faith, values, culture has and will remain the fabric of our society.